.NET HELP

 End Class

 Below is the result generated from the above code.
-To know more about the IronPDF documentation refer here.
+To know more about the IronPDF documentation refer to the guide.

 Npgsql C# (How It Works For Developers): Figure 4 - Output PDF generated using data from Npgsql PostgreSQL database and IronPDF.